eehwan/PaintingBoard/README.md

 - HTML Canvas

 ## Feature
-- Custumze color, width of line.
+- Custumize color, width of line.
 - Resize the canvas.
 - Draw lines, fill the canvas, clear the canvas.
 - Load your own image and draw on it.